GILBERT LEADERSHIP CONFERENCE

 July 16, 1984 - June 16, 2005

-"In November 2005, God began to lay on my heart the idea of establishing a freshman leadership conference, named after and inspired by David and his faithful legacy of leadership and service."
+"In November 2005, it was laid on my heart the idea of establishing a freshman leadership conference, named after and inspired by David and his faithful legacy of leadership and service."

 Rachel Toppert, a founding member of GLC, and Director